What is the apple and pear levy?

 - Funding availability

-- How the macadamia industry is investing against its SIP outcomes
+- How the apple and pear industry is investing against its SIP outcomes

 - Details on current investments across R&D and marketing.